 AIA Lecturer: Lynne Lancaster

-Professor Lynne Lancaster is Associate Professor with the Department of Classics and World Religions at Ohio University, Athens.
+Lynne Lancaster is Professor with the Department of Classics and World Religions at Ohio University, Athens.
 She holds her degrees from Virginia Polytechnic Institute and State University (B.A. in architecture), Lincoln College (M.A. in Classical Archaeology), and Wolfson College, Oxford University (Ph.D. in Classical Archaeology).
 Her interests include Roman architecture, construction and technology and she has worked on many of the standing structures in Rome including Trajan’s Markets and the Colosseum, and as architectural consultant at various locations in Italy.
 She has also conducted surveys of provincial vaulting techniques in Tunisia, Turkey, Egypt, Britain and Greece.
 Professor Lancaster has published extensively, and her Concrete Vaulted Construction in Imperial Rome: Innovation in Context (Cambridge University Press, 2005) received the AIA’s 2007 James R. Wiseman Book Award.
 In 2010/2011 she held the AIA Joukowsky Lecturership.

 See Lynne Lancaster's work in the American Journal of Archaeology: